The Roman snail (Helix pomatia)

 Tyrrhenaria ceratina prefers loose ground with heath vegetation, where it can easily dig into the soil.
 Areas devoid of vegetation due to human influence, as well as hard compressed ground with ruderal vegetation, the Corsican snail avoids.
 The species is nocturnal, it only comes out during the day, when it is raining.
 During dry periods it aestivates hidden underground, sometimes as deep as 60 cm.

 Discovered in 1843, Tyrrhenaria ceratina has spread out only very little since then.
 It is estimated that the species appears only in an area of about 6 ha. on the south-western coast of Corsica, near Campo dell'Oro.
 There are archaeological hints towards the Corsican snail distributed over a wider part of Corsica in historic times (4500 to 9000 years ago): Shells have been found near Bastia and Bonifacio, slightly different from recent shells, but nevertheless assigned to the same species.

-From the Neolithic there are fossils proving that at that time Tyrrhenaria ceratina was spread much wider in Corsica.
-It is unknown, if the reduction of the species' distribution area is due to climatic influence or human interference, as like many Helix relatives, Tyrrhenaria ceratina at times was collected by the native population for food.
+From the Neolithic there are fossils proving that at that time Helix ceratina was spread much wider in Corsica.
+It is unknown, if the reduction of the species' distribution area is due to climatic influence or human interference, as like many Helix relatives, Helix ceratina at times was collected by the native population for food.

-Threat Situation: Because of its very small area of distribution and the large extent of threat to its habitat by changes caused by man, Tyrrhenaria ceratina has been classified as critically endangered (CR) on the red list of France (see also: IUCN Threat Categories).
+Threat Situation: Because of its very small area of distribution and the large extent of threat to its habitat by changes caused by man, Helix ceratina has been classified as critically endangered (CR) on the red list of France (see also: IUCN Threat Categories).
 According to MolluscaBase, the scientific name Tyrrhenaria ceratina is not accepted, hence Helix ceratina.

 Links and Literature